Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_pages/cv.md

 Service and leadership
 ======
-* Served as volunteer in Chemistry Open House
+* Served as a volunteer in the Chemistry Open House
-* Served as representative of analytical division and International liason at Graduate Student Association of Chemistry (gsac)
+* Served as representative of the analytical division and International liaison at the Graduate Student Association of Chemistry (GSAC)